sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 This will create following folders

-- `config`, contains config file, which tells CLI how to connect with database
+- `config`, contains the config file, which tells CLI how to connect with the database
 - `models`, contains all models for your project
 - `migrations`, contains all migration files
 - `seeders`, contains all seed files

 ### Configuration

-Before continuing further we will need to tell the CLI how to connect to the database.
-To do that let's open default config file `config/config.json`.
+Before continuing further, we must tell the CLI how to connect to the database.
+To do that let's open the default config file `config/config.json`.
 It looks something like this:

 ```json
 {